arkovia/acts/crimes-act-2017.md

 #### Segment 3 - Unauthorised Modification

 #### Segment 4 - Online Attacks
+Any unauthorized attack on an online device meant to destroy or break another law is an offence.

 ### Section 10 - Escape from Custody
+Any escape from detention given by an authorized government official, under the laws of Arkovia, is an offence.

 #### Segment 1 - Rescuing Criminal Inmates
+Helping a criminal commit Section 10 is an offence.

 #### Segment 2 - Aiding Escape
+Any assistance to a criminal to escape custody under Section 10 is an offence

 #### Segment 3 - Escape